2025 Stanford Cardinal women's soccer team

-The 2025 Stanford Cardinal women's soccer team represents Stanford University during the 2025 NCAA Division I women's soccer season.
-The Cardinal are led by head coach Paul Ratcliffe, in his twenty-third season.
-They play their home games at Cagan Stadium in Stanford, California.
-This is the team's 42nd season playing organized women's college soccer and their 2nd playing in the Atlantic Coast Conference.
+The 2025 Stanford Cardinal women's soccer team represented Stanford University during the 2025 NCAA Division I women's soccer season.
+The Cardinal were led by head coach Paul Ratcliffe, in his twenty-third season.
+They played their home games at Cagan Stadium in Stanford, California.
+This was the team's 42nd season playing organized women's college soccer and their 2nd playing in the Atlantic Coast Conference.